The Stockholm Run, Excerpt Three: Flight to Stockholm

 ‘What’s our route tonight?’

-'In a straight line it's about 685 nautical miles from Leuchars to Stockholm's Bromma Airport, but that takes you over a chunk of southern Norway.
-We don't like to make things too easy for the Luftwaffe, so rarely travel in a straight line and try to vary our route a little as well.
-If you take a slight dogleg to the south, you can avoid overflying both Norway and Denmark, and make an approach to Sweden over the Skagerrak.
-That's what I intend to do tonight.
-We're still within range of fighter bases in both Norway and Denmark, so need to keep a good lookout.'
+‘In a straight line, it’s about 685 nautical miles from Leuchars to Stockholm’s Bromma Airport, but that takes you over a chunk of southern Norway.
+We don’t like to make things too easy for the Luftwaffe, so rarely travel in a straight line and try to vary our route a little as well.
+If you take a slight dogleg to the south, you can avoid overflying both Norway and Denmark and make an approach to Sweden over the Skagerrak.
+That’s what I intend to do tonight.
+We’re still within range of fighter bases in both Norway and Denmark, so need to keep a good lookout.’

 ‘Presumably, that’s why you fly at night as well?’ asked Bob.